 For organisms as a whole, as Wikipedia recognizes, sometimes food sources can only be disambiguated by referencing the scientific name.
 We are switching to using scientific name for whole plant, animal, fungi and algae references where possible, and including an organism common name in the synonym list.

 As well, we can be swayed by resources like Google’s Ngram Viewer data on the popularity of term usage in books.

-All FoodOn terms that are deprecated remain in FoodOn, with an owl:deprecated=true axiom, and pointer via ‘term replaced by’ relation to new ID of term.
+All FoodOn terms that are deprecated remain in FoodOn, with an ‘owl:deprecated=true’ annotation, and another “‘term replaced by’=[new ID of term]” annotation.
 FoodOn plant and animal part terms which were inherited from LanguaL have mainly been replaced in favour of UBERON animal and PO plant anatomy terms.

 Facet curation details

 This provides general references to organisms from which food products are derived.
 This branch currently covers food for humans and domesticated animals.
 It excludes reference to parts of organisms or organism products like milk or generic terms like egg which stretch across species – see “part of organism” below for this.
 It commits to the “wholeness” of an organism, but what stage of life that organism is at remains undefined.